Therapy for Trauma

 Expand your window of tolerance

-Restore a sense of agency and choice
+Restore a sense of agency, choice, and self-trust

 This work is paced carefully.
 The goal is not to relive experiences, but to help your system learn that the present moment is different from the past.

-This approach respects your boundaries and your nervous system’s timing.
 You remain in control of the pace and focus of the work.

 Why This Work Matters